laugual/nft-marketplace-contracts/README.md

 #### touch

-Owner can touch his NFTs (One of the ways to pay storage fees for the contract)
+Owner can touch his NFTs (One of the ways to pay storage fees for the contract).

 ACCESS: Owner.